swcarpentry/r-novice-gapminder/_episodes/09-vectorization.md

 ---
-title: Vectorisation
+title: Vectorization
 teaching: 10
 exercises: 10
 questions:
 - "How can I operate on all the elements of a vector at once?"
 objectives:
-- "To understand vectorised operations in R."
+- "To understand vectorized operations in R."
 keypoints:
 - "Use vectorized operations instead of loops."
 ---

-Most of R's functions are vectorised, meaning that the function will operate on all elements of a vector without needing to loop through and act on each element one at a time.
+Most of R's functions are vectorized, meaning that the function will operate on all elements of a vector without needing to loop through and act on each element one at a time.
 This makes writing code more concise, easy to read, and less error prone.